 Christopher Atkins (Frederic), Kristy McNichol (Mabel Stanley), Ted Hamilton (Pirate King), Bill Kerr (Major General Stanley), Maggie Kirkpatrick (Ruth), Garry McDonald (Sergeant/Inspector)

-The Pirate Movie was driven by co-star Ted Hamilton, an actor and businessman who had had a career in television, and David Joseph, a music producer who had never made a film before.
+The Pirate Movie was driven by co-star Ted Hamilton, an actor and businessman who had had a career in television, and David Joseph, a music producer who had never made a film before this.
 Imported to handle the production was Ken Annakin, a British director with a career going back to the 1940s who was brought in as replacement after the film had started shooting.
-Annakin had made a number of other adventure films, including big hits like the Disney film The Swiss Family Robinson (1960) and Those Magnificent Men in Their Flying Machines (1965) and had previously ventured into the fantasy genre with mermaid film Miranda (1948).
+Annakin had made a number of other adventure films, including big hits like the Disney film The Swiss Family Robinson (1960) and Those Magnificent Men in Their Flying Machines (1965) and had previously ventured into the fantasy genre with mermaid film Miranda (1948) and subsequently made The New Adventures of Pippi Longstocking (1988).
 Annakin had also just made the tv movie The Pirate (1978), although this is unrelated to pirate movies and is in fact a Harold Robbins adaptation about the life of an Arab business tycoon.